/ tool-comparisons / MongoDB vs SQLite for Solo Developers

 Concurrency model.
 MongoDB handles concurrent writes well across multiple connections.
 SQLite allows only one writer at a time (though WAL mode improves this significantly).
 For a solo developer's application with moderate traffic, SQLite's concurrency is perfectly adequate.
 If you are building a high-concurrency real-time application with thousands of simultaneous writes, MongoDB handles that better.

 Cost comparison.
-SQLite is completely free.
-No hosting costs beyond your existing server.
-MongoDB Atlas free tier is limited to 512 MB.
-Beyond that, you are paying for hosting.
+SQLite is completely free, public domain, with no hosting costs beyond your existing server.
+The MongoDB Atlas M0 free tier is limited to 512 MB.
+Beyond that you move to Flex (around $30 per month ceiling) or the M10 dedicated tier at $56.94 per month, which is also the first tier that includes backups.
 For budget-conscious solo developers, SQLite's zero cost is a meaningful advantage.

 Portability.
 SQLite databases are single files.
 You can copy them, email them, put them in git.
 Testing with production data means copying one file.
 MongoDB data export and import involves mongodump and mongorestore, which works but is more involved.